JoshOrndorff/recipes/text/3-entrees/testing/externalities.md

 }
 ```

-The mock runtime environment extends the [previously discussed](./mock.md) `ExtBuilder` pattern with
+The mock runtime environment extends the [previously discussed](./mock.md) `ExternalityBuilder` pattern with
 fields for each configurable constant and a default implementation.

 > This completes the [builder](https://youtu.be/geovSK3wMB8?t=729) pattern by defining a default